ethstorage/es-node/ethstorage/archiver/guide-devnet.md

 ```
 Update the value of `batchInboxAddress` with the address of the contract you just deployed.

-Now, navigate to the parent directory in preparation for the next steps.

 ### Running L2

-Enter the Optimism monorepo and start the Layer 2 environment by executing the following command:
+In the Optimism monorepo, start the Layer 2 environment by executing the following command:
 ```bash
 make devnet-up-l2
 ```